-Pre-Game/Halftime.
-The playing field must be available for pre-game warm-up no later than 120 minutes before kickoff.
+- 1. The playing field must be available for pre-game warm-up no later than 120 minutes before kickoff.
 Kickers shall be allowed to kick at both ends of the field until 65 minutes prior to scheduled kick-off.
-Additionally, each team shall be permitted to walk through the playing field on game day prior to 120 minutes before kickoff if the playing field is the most direct route to its locker room from the designated team bus drop-off location.
+Additionally, each team shall be permitted to walk through the playing field on game day prior to 120 minutes before kickoff if the playing field is the most direct route to its locker room from the designated team bus drop-off location. - 2.
+Beginning 120 minutes prior to kickoff, all warmup activities (pregame or during suspensions of game play) shall occur only in the locker room or on the field.
+Teams shall not be permitted to warmup in a different location.
+[Adopted: 11/4/20] - 3.
 The game clock shall begin the pre-game countdown at 90 minutes prior to kickoff.
 Pre-game warm-up areas shall adhere to the diagram on Supplement A-1 of this section until 40 minutes prior to kickoff, at which time warm-up areas shall adhere to the diagram on Supplement A-2.
 The home team shall provide the visiting team with completed diagrams no later than practice the day before the game.
 In stadiums where the team entrances are on opposite ends of the field, each team shall conduct pre-game warm-ups on the end of the field closest to its entrance.

-When entering or leaving the field during warm-ups, a team may not enter the designated warm-up area of the opposing team if it is still on the field.
+When entering or leaving the field during warm-ups, a team may not enter the designated warm-up area of the opposing team if it is still on the field. - 4.
 Teams may be requested to leave the field for pre-game activities (e.g., bands, ceremonies, etc.) not to exceed 17 minutes (i.e., at the 20-minute mark on the pre-game clock), except for Senior Day.
 For Senior Day ceremonies before a team's last regular-season home game, the teams may be requested to leave the field for 22 minutes (25-minute mark on the pre-game clock).
 All Senior Day activities must take place during this 22-minute period.
 The field must once again be available for at least three minutes before kickoff of the second half.
 If both teams are on the field at the time scheduled for the start of the second half and the field is not cleared for play, the home team will be penalized 10 yards on the subsequent free kick.
 Bands, speeches, presentations, homecoming and similar activities are under the jurisdiction of home game management and a prompt start of each half is mandatory.

-Under no circumstances shall a participating player or coach from either team enter the playing field while a band is performing at halftime.
+5. Under no circumstances shall a participating player or coach from either team enter the playing field while a band is performing at halftime.
 A player violating this provision is subject to an unsportsmanlike conduct penalty or subsequent action by the Conference office.
 [Revised: 7/25/17, 7/25/19]